Fat Man: Development

-The size of the bomb was constrained by the available aircraft, which were investigated for suitability by Dr. Norman Foster Ramsey.
-The only Allied aircraft considered capable of carrying the Fat Man without major modification were the British Avro Lancaster and the American Boeing B-29 Superfortress.
-At the time, the B-29 represented the epitome of bomber technology with significant advantages in Maximum takeoff weight, range, speed, flight ceiling, and survivability.
+The size of the bomb was constrained by the available aircraft, which were investigated for suitability by Norman Foster Ramsey.
+The only Allied bombers considered capable of carrying the Fat Man without major modification were the British Avro Lancaster and the American Boeing B-29 Superfortress.
+British scientist James Chadwick advocated the Lancaster which had a limited range but had a larger single bomb bay; but this was less of a problem when the Fat Man replaced the long (17 ft Thin Man.
+At the time, the B-29 represented the epitome of bomber technology with significant advantages in maximum takeoff weight, range, speed, flight ceiling, and survivability.
 Without the availability of the B-29, dropping the bomb would likely have been impossible.
 However, this still constrained the bomb to a maximum length of 11 ft, width of 5 ft and weight of 20000 lb.
 Removing the bomb rails allowed a maximum width of 5.5 ft.

-Drop tests began in March 1944, and resulted in modifications to the Silverplate aircraft due to the weight of the bomb.
+Drop tests began in March 1944 and resulted in modifications to the Silverplate aircraft due to the weight of the bomb.
 High-speed photographs revealed that the tail fins folded under the pressure, resulting in an erratic descent.
-Various combinations of stabilizer boxes and fins were tested on the Fat Man shape to eliminate its persistent wobble until an arrangement dubbed a "California Parachute", a cubical open-rear tail box outer surface with eight radial fins inside of it, four angled at 45° and four perpendicular to the line of fall holding the outer square-fin box to the bomb's rear end, was approved.
+Various combinations of stabilizer boxes and fins were tested on the Fat Man shape to eliminate its persistent wobble until an arrangement dubbed a "California Parachute" was approved, a cubical open-rear tail box outer surface with eight radial fins inside of it, four angled at 45 degrees and four perpendicular to the line of fall holding the outer square-fin box to the bomb's rear end.
 In drop tests in early weeks, the Fat Man missed its target by an average of 1857 ft, but this was halved by June as the bombardiers became more proficient with it.

 The early Y-1222 model Fat Man was assembled with some 1,500 bolts.
 This was superseded by the Y-1291 design in December 1944.
 This redesign work was substantial, and only the Y-1222 tail design was retained.
 Later versions included the Y-1560, which had 72 detonators; the Y-1561, which had 32; and the Y-1562, which had 132.
 There were also the Y-1563 and Y-1564, which were practice bombs with no detonators at all.
 The final wartime Y-1561 design was assembled with just 90 bolts.

 On 16 July 1945, a Y-1561 model Fat Man, known as the Gadget, was detonated in a test explosion at a remote site in New Mexico, known as the "Trinity" test.
 It gave a yield of about 25 kt(TNT).
 Some minor changes were made to the design as a result of the Trinity test.
 Philip Morrison recalled that "There were some changes of importance...
 The fundamental thing was, of course, very much the same."